 It was 2014, I worked in the online team at the nation's favourite retailer, John Lewis, and we were stuck.
 We stuck working the same way, stuck with a website we knew didn't work anymore, we were tired and burnt out.
 Something needed to change.

-This is the story of how I supported a new disruptive startup in the beauty sector to gain an uplift of 44% for new membership conversion.
-This was done with qualitative user research and a lot of persistent iterative prototyping.
+I supported a new disruptive startup in the beauty sector to gain an uplift of 44% for new membership conversion through rapid prototyping.